Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 Benefits of Pemmican

-Adventurers from past centuries have used Pemmican as their food due to its unique nature.
+Due to its unique nature, adventurers in past centuries have used Pemmican as their food.
 Today, it is an excellent option for survivalist enthusiasts because of its various benefits.

 First, it has a long shelf life and can provide an individual with a whole meal.
 It does not need any refrigeration since the food does not hold moisture.
 It is a good snack for all outdoor activities such as climbing, biking, backpacking trips, road tripping, kayaking, etc.

 Second, during adventures or emergencies, Pemmican can minimize waste and maximize your resources.
-It uses both the fat and lean meat of an animal, and it can create little waste, which is essential during survival.
+It uses both the fat and lean meat of an animal and can create little waste, which is essential during survival.

 Third, it is easy to carry and lightweight.
 You can store it in tight containers or Ziplock bags and put it in your luggage.
 The military in the field can just put the Pemmican in their pockets and eat it whenever they are hungry.